-To accomplish its mission, the DSS office strives to:
+To accomplish its mission, the DSS office:

 The Disability Support Services (DSS) office envisions a College community that is universally accessible to all members of the campus community; an environment in which all offices and departments share the responsibility of providing an equal opportunity to students with disabilities; and a community where everyone is recognized for their talents and abilities to be a contributing member.

 The following student learning outcomes (SLOs), based on the Council for the Advancement of Standards in Higher Education (CAS), serve as the foundation for which to guide practice and create quality programs for student learning.

 SLO 1: Students can express an understanding of their right to an accessible experience on campus as a result of information provided by DSS.

 SLO2: Students will request accommodations using DSS guidelines.

 SLO 3: Students will engage in communication with professors when accommodations are needed using DSS guidelines.

 SLO 4: Students endorse a more positive view of disability as a result of interaction/information from DSS.